Neu-Eichenberg: Hebenshausen district

 The community of Neu-Eichenberg came into being in the course of municipal reform in Hesse on 1 February 1971 through the willing merger of the formerly self-administering communities of Berge, Eichenberg, Hebenshausen, Hermannrode and Marzhausen.

 Politics

 Community council

-The municipal election held on 26 March 2006 yielded the following results:
+The municipal election in 2021 yielded the following results:

 Economy and infrastructure

 Transport

-Eichenberg’s railway station is a junction of the old North-South line and the Halle-Kassel line.
+Eichenberg's railway station is a junction of the old North–south line and the Halle-Kassel line.
 There are connections to Kassel, Göttingen, Erfurt and Fulda.
 These are served by regional trains of Deutsche Bahn, cantus and Abellio.

 The community earned special importance through the Verkehrsprojekt Deutsche Einheit (German Unity Transport Project) number 6 (rail), which saw the reconnection of the Eichenberg-Halle line formerly severed by the Inner German Border between East and West Germany.